 Anti-seizure medications are very tricky because of their mixed effects on the Cytochrome P450 system.
 CBD oil is metabolized by, and even lightly inhibits, a number of CYPs.
 While CBD oil may cause some drug levels to rise, some inducers in this category may cause the CBD level to fall.
-The supervision of a healthcare professional to obtain trough drug levels is recommended .
+The supervision of a healthcare professional to obtain serum drug levels is recommended .

 A double blind, placebo-controlled study conducted at Mt.
 Sinai showed no increase in risk of respiratory depression with concomitant CBD Oil use .
 Due to the likelihood of somnolence while on CBD Oil, caution should be used and, as always, it should be used at the discretion of a healthcare professional.

 When recommending dosing to a patient it is important to take into account titration, their other medications, and what they intend to use cannabidiol for.
 Dosing will have to be patient specific, therefore starting at lower doses and titrating up to an effective, safe dose is the best method.
-There is literature on several uses and doses of CBD Oil, and for most patients the therapeutic benefit may occur at doses well below what has been studied.
+There is literature on several possible indications (none FDA-approved) and doses of CBD Oil, and for most patients the therapeutic benefit may occur at doses well below what has been studied.
 The table below will summarize some studies done on cannabidiol and its therapeutic uses.